Omnifinity/Unity-SteamVR-API/README.md

 ### Let us help you
 If you like to get help building support in your game or simulation for the Omnideck please contact us by visiting [http://omnifinity.se](http://omnifinity.se) and finding our contact details.

+## What is an Omnideck and how does it communicate with a game?
+The Omnideck is a 360 degree treadmill for full freedom of movement in VR.
+The Omnideck is controlled by a program called "Omnitrack" which is responsible for tracking the user and controlling the speed of the Omnideck.
+Omnitrack also communicates with games that have implemented support of our API.

+Below is a basic overview of the architecture:

+	Omnideck
+		360 degree motorized treadmill

+	Tracking system
+		A system that tracks objects, e.g. HTC Vive

+	VR System
+		A system providing a HMD and various controllers/tracked objects, E.g. HTC Vive

+	User
+		A person using the Omnideck.
+Equipped with a VR System such as the HTC Vive.

+	Omnitrack
+		Software tracking the User via the Tracking system/VR System.
+Responsible for controlling the speed of the Omnideck and the corresponding movement path in the Game.

+	Game
+		A game/simulation which has implemented the Omnitrack API.
+Bi-directional communication with Omnitrack providing access to various states of the Omnideck.

 ##  How do I use it?
 You first need to implement our API in your Unity project and run our Omnideck Emulator software.
 Basically you need to move whatever character/camera controller you have around in the scene using a movement vector (Vector3 Unit: m/s) that is being supplied via the Omnitrack API.